Patients and visitors

 Young babies who are breast-fed need to stop feeding four hours before they are admitted to hospital.
 Bottle-feed babies should stop feeding six hours before.

-If you are coming to hospital to have a surgical procedure, you may have a pre-operative assessment with a nurse before your operation.
+If you are coming to hospital to have a day case or inpatient surgical procedure, you will need to attend a pre-assessment appointment with a nurse before your operation.
 This may involve a hospital visit and usually takes place in the weeks or days before your admission date, and usually no later than a couple of days before your admission date.

 We will call you to arrange your pre-operative assessment.
 Your appointment will take 30-45 minutes and you’ll be given a fixed time.
 Alternatively, when you come to your outpatient appointment and we discuss your operation with you, we will give you the option to attend a walk-in pre-operative assessment clinic that day.

 The purpose of the pre-operative assessment is to find out more about your current health and medical history, and to conduct any tests we need to complete before your operation, like blood tests or MRSA screening.